Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Preliminaries

 There are many different valid strategies that can be taken for the dual update.
 In a \textit{single tree} approach, we pick a single tree $T$ and update the dual variables only of the nodes in $T$ by the maximum amount $\delta_T$ such that the constraints of the dual problem remain satisfied (e.g.~we change the dual variables until an edge becomes tight or a blossom dual variable becomes zero).
 In a \textit{multiple tree fixed $\delta$} approach, we update the dual variables of \textit{all} alternating trees by the same amount $\delta_T$ (again by the maximum amount that ensures the dual constraints remain satisfied).
 In a \textit{multiple tree variable $\delta$} approach, we choose a different $\delta_T$ for each tree $T$.
 Our variant of the blossom algorithm (sparse blossom) uses a multiple tree fixed $\delta$ approach.
+This is a key difference with Refs.~\cite{fowler2012towards, fowler2012timing_analysis, fowler2013minimum}, which instead use a single tree approach.
 See \cite{kolmogorov2009blossom} for a more detailed discussion and comparison of these different strategies.

 In \fig{augmenting_paths_and_alternating_trees}(c) we give an example with two alternating trees, and visualise a dual variable as the radius of a circular region centred on its node.
 Visualising dual variables this way, an edge between two trivial nodes is tight if the regions at its endpoints touch.
 In this example, we update the dual variables (radiuses) until the two alternating trees touch, at which point the edge joining the two trees becomes tight, and we can augment the path between the roots of the two trees.
 Note that we can only visualise dual variables as region radiuses like this when they are non-negative.
 While dual variables of blossoms are always non-negative (as imposed by \eq{non_negative_dual_variable}), dual variables of regular nodes \textit{can} become negative in general.
 However, when running the blossom algorithm on a \textit{path graph}, the dual variable of every regular node is also always non-negative, owing to the structure of the graph.
 This can be understood as follows.
 Consider any regular inner node $v$ that is not a blossom, which by definition must have exactly one child outer node $w$ in its alternating tree (its match), as well as its one parent outer node $u$.
 Recall that the path graph is a complete graph where the weight $w(x,y)$ of each edge $(x,y)$ is the length of shortest path between nodes $x$ and $y$ in some other graph (e.g.~in our case always the detector graph).
 Therefore there is also an edge $(u,w)$ in the path graph with weight $w(u,w)\leq w(u,v)+w(v,w)$, since we know that there is at least one path from $u$ to $w$ of length $w(u,v)+w(v,w)$, corresponding to the union of the shortest path from $u$ to $v$ and the shortest path from $v$ to $w$.
 Therefore, we cannot have $y_v<0$ without having $slack((u,w))<0$ which would violate \eq{non_negative_slacks}.
 More specifically, if $y_v=0$ then we know that the edge $(u,w)$ \textit{must} be tight, which means we can form a new blossom from the blossom cycle $(u,v,w)$ and this blossom can become an \textit{outer} node in the (possibly now trivial) alternating tree.